Skip to main content

 Kosher salt isn't just a seasoning — it's a chef's tool.
 From controlling flavor to creating the perfect crust on steak, it's integral to professional cooking.
 Diamond Crystal Kosher Salt is a trusted choice because of its texture, purity, and consistency.

-After 6 years at Purple Café and 18 years in my home kitchen, Diamond Crystal remains the only salt I buy.
+After years in professional kitchens and at home, Diamond Crystal remains the only salt I buy.
 It's been the foundation of consistent, professional seasoning for nearly a quarter-century.
 Whether you're running a restaurant or cooking dinner at home, it makes a difference you can taste.

 Next time you cook, remember: professional chefs don't just sprinkle salt.
 They season intentionally, layer flavors, and rely on kosher salt to do it right.
 Try it in your kitchen and see the difference — your taste buds will thank you.